 As part of our license to operate the American Centrifuge Plant, we provide the NRC with a projection of the total D&D cost.
 The total D&D cost related to the NRC and the incremental lease turnover cost related to DOE is uncertain at this time and is dependent on many factors including the size of the plant.
 Financial assurance will also be required for the disposition of depleted uranium generated from future commercial centrifuge operations.
-Since we operate the lead cascade in recycle mode, depleted uranium is not generated from lead cascade operations.
+Since machines operated as part of the RD&D program and as part of the lead cascade are operated in recycle mode, depleted uranium is not generated from these operations.